sailja/self_study/JavaStudy/CDAC/CoreJava/day-wise_notes/day1.md

    public static void main(String[] args) or a JavaFX application class must extend javafx.application.Application
 ```
-And the reason being that inorder to run the code, JVM looks for a special function with a signature: `public static void main(Sting[] args)` in order to run the program.
+And the reason being that inorder to run the program, JVM looks for a special function with a signature: `public static void main(Sting[] args)`.
 The same happens for any change in the signature of the main function, eg. `public static void main(String args)`, because the argument list doesn't have an array of Strings, but it has a single String parameter.

 ## Some important notes about java program source files: